KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 * kf 3
 *

+### What this article aims to do
+1) Provide a **practical case study** of how public domain claims are applied in a real-world environment — specifically, how Wikimedia Commons contributors handle copyright claims for files sourced from Delpher.
+2) Offer insight into the **complexity and messiness** of public domain claims on Wikimedia Commons — even for the relatively simple case where the source of the digitized materials (Delpher) comes from a single country (the Netherlands).
+3) Explore **how accurately the Wikimedia community applies public domain claims**, and assess to what extent potential copyright violations may occur — including whether serious violations are present.
+4) Share a **practical data story** of how to machine-analyze and visualize copyright claims for files in (subsets of) Wikimedia Commons using data analysis and visualization techniques.

+### What this article does <u>not</u> aim to do
+1) Provide a **comprehensive overview of all public domain claims** on Wikimedia Commons.
+This article focuses specifically on [files sourced from Delpher]((https://commons.wikimedia.org/wiki/Category:Media_from_Delpher)), which is a manageable subset of the total number of files in Wikimedia Commons.
+2) Provide a **formal and/or detailed legal analysis** of every public domain claim for these files — such an approach would be far too extensive for the scope of this data story.
+3) **Identify and flag every potential copyright infringement** — aside from highlighting a few obvious and illustrative cases mentioned later in this story.
+XXXXXXXXXXXX (besides the 5 obvious cases mention below)
+4) Offer **recommendations or proposals on how to simplify public domain claims** on Wikimedia Commons.
+This article takes the current public domain landscape "as is," observing how it functions in practice without suggesting reform.

 ## Section 1

-### What this story aims to do
-1) Provide a * practiocal real life case study*  of how copyrioght and PD is used in a real world enveronment, in this case Wikimedia Commons for files sources fronm Delpher, as done by Wikimedia-contributors
-2) * Top provide insght intop the complexity/mess of CPR- eand PD-templates in WMComons, even when the source of the digital materials (Delpher) is from a single country (ie the Netherlands)
-3)  Provide insightys into hoe accuratye the copyright templat have been aplleid by the WP community,  to see to what extent (serius) copvio is done

-### What this story does NOT aim to do
-* Giove a full formal, detailed analysis of every nook and cranny of the copyright/PD templates in Wikimedia Commons - for thescope of thisarticle that would be too big an excrsise
-* to trace donw andf flag all posioble copyvios (besides the 5 obvious cases mention below)
-* Proveide comments anf/or sugestuion on how the appllication of pd temaltres in WMV could be simplified - the PD=-templ;ate situation is taken "as observed"

 ### Section on copyrightin WMC
 Beasuise of tyhe open natutre (and reusagiolity) of Content in WMC, fioes muist be must be out-opf copyrighy (PD of age, or CC0 as active act) or freely licensesd (CC-BY, CC-BY-SA, etc.).